SparklesRolf/Furlatro/README.md

 *Any furry joker contributions may have applicable fine-print, all of this is listed in the discord application process*

-And a HUGE thanks to all the lovely beans that allowed me to add them into the mod <3 Any outsource credits are labeled on their respected card!
+And a HUGE thanks to all the lovely beans that allowed me to add them into the mod <3 Any outsource credits are labeled on their respective card!